Children's Book Week -- May 12-18, 2014

 A Nationwide Celebration of Books and Reading Since 1919

-From May 13-19, 2013, official Children's Book Week events will be hosted in 50+ cities across the country!
-Each event features multiple authors and illustrators and all are open to the public.
-Attendees receive complimentary Children’s Book Week posters and tote bags (while supplies last).
+From May 13-19, 2013, official Children's Book Week events were hosted in 58+ cities across the country!
+Each event featured multiple authors and illustrators and all were open to the public.
+Attendees received complimentary Children’s Book Week posters and tote bags (while supplies last).

 View images of some of the fabulous literacy celebrations held during Children's Book Week 2012 on the CBC's Facebook page.